-Iran has opened its first oil terminal in the Gulf of Oman to allow Iranian tankers to avoid using the Strait of Hormuz.
+Iran opens oil terminal in Gulf of Oman to bypass Strait of Hormuz

 "This is a strategic move and an important step for Iran.
 It will secure the continuation of our oil exports," President Rouhani said in a televised speech.
 "This new crude export terminal shows the failure of Washington's sanctions on Iran."